elte-nlp/elte-nlp-course/lecture_source/nlp_13-llm_inference.md

 ## Assisted inference

 Assisted inference or speculative inference is a method where our large autoregressive model is guided by a smaller "draft" or "assistant" model.
 The idea is to run the assistant model autoregressively and generate a sequence of a few tokens and then run the original model for a single step.
-This way tha original model evaluates the assistant's whole "speculation" in a single pass (we check the output of each newly added token not just the last one). [@xia2023speculative,@leviathan2023fast,@chen2023accelerating,gante2023assisted]
+This way the original model evaluates the assistant's whole "speculation" in a single pass (we check the output of each newly added token not just the last one). [@xia2023speculative,@leviathan2023fast,@chen2023accelerating,gante2023assisted]

 ## Assisted inference